RIKEN-RCCS/lens3/doc/design.md

 ConnectionError and TimeoutError).
 Others are not checked at all by Lens3.

+### Adm processes

+Adm is not designed as load-balanced.
+Adm may consist of some processes (started by Gunicorn), but they need to run on a single node in order to share the configuration directory of the "mc" command.

 ### Mux processes

-There exists multiple Mux processes for a single Mux service, as it is started as a Gunicorn service.
-Some book-keeping periodical operations (in background threads) are performed more frequently than expected.
+There exists multiple Mux processes for a single Mux service, as it is started by Gunicorn.
+Some book-keeping periodical operations (running in background threads) are performed more frequently than expected.

 ### MinIO client